processing/processing-vscode-extension/README.md

 If something doesn’t work:

+* Close any running Processing sketches or editor windows
+* Remove any other Processing extensions that might conflict with this one
 * Close VSCode
-* Check you have installed Processing 4.4.6 or later and ran it once
+* Check you have installed Processing 4.4.6
 * Run the Processing editor once
 * Restart VSCode
-* Remove any other Processing extensions that might conflict with this one
-* Close any running Processing sketches or editor windows

 ## Compatibility